FOR-TIMI/chatter/README.md

 <h1 align="center">CHATTER</h1>
 <div align="center">
-Welcome to Chatter, a social media application that allows users to connect and interact with each other.
+Welcome to Chatter, a social media application that allows users to connect and interact with each other through messages, posts, likes, comments and much more!.

 </div> <br>